FuturICT2/susDAO-saveMe/README.md

     ```

 5. Write more code on the app.js file to support the Smart Contract interaction with the FrontEnd.
 Specifically:

-    *a)* IPFS interaction with the Smart Contracts and the Front End
+    - IPFS interaction with the Smart Contracts and the Front End

-    *b)* Transfer tokens from one account to the other using the "Send Tokens" button after reading the destination address from the QR code
+    - Transfer tokens from one account to the other using the "Send Tokens" button after reading the destination address from the QR code

-    *c)* Implement the relevant menu options with the respective Smart Contracts (Data Access , Token Validation , Health Insurance).
-This means that the user    should interact with the Smart Contracts to be able to view his/her Health Insurance, Validate Tokens upon request or Download and Access any measurements through the IPFS files.
+    - Implement the relevant menu options with the respective Smart Contracts (Data Access , Token Validation , Health Insurance).
+This means that the Front End must interaact with the Smart Contract and allow the user to view his/her Health Insurance, Validate Tokens upon request or Download and Access any measurements through IPFS.

+## Coding Background

+* Solidity ⮕ Smart Contract Coding
+* Javascript ⮕  Back End & Front End  Web Developement
+*  Processing ⮕  Sensor Coding
+*  HTML ⮕ Front End Web Development
+* Bootstrap ⮕  Responsive Front End Web Development

-# Special Thanks
+## Special Thanks
-I would like to thank @benjaminaaron (Benjamin Aaron Degenhart) for his much appreciated help and contribution in the coding part,
+I would like to thank [@benjaminaaron](https://github.com/benjaminaaron) (Benjamin Aaron Degenhart) for his much appreciated help and contribution in the coding part,
-as well as Dr.Markus M. Dapp and  Mark Ballandies for their assistance and guidance in the conceptual development of SaveMe.
+as well as [Dr.Markus M. Dapp](https://coss.ethz.ch/people/postdocs/mdapp.html) and  [Mark Ballandies](https://gess.ethz.ch/en/the-department/people/person-detail.MTgyMTMx.TGlzdC81MTIsNjE4MTIwODY=.html) for their assistance and guidance in the conceptual development of SaveMe.